It Wasn't God Who Made Honky Tonk Angels: Reception

 Wells' statement was a rather daring one to make in 1952, particularly in the conservative, male-dominated realm of country music; women's liberation and their sentiments in song were still more than 10 years away.
 There was plenty of resistance to the song and its statement: the NBC radio network banned the song for being "suggestive," while Wells was prohibited from performing it on the Grand Ole Opry and NBC's "Prince Albert" radio program.
+It was also banned by the BBC in the United Kingdom.

-Yet Wells struck a chord with her fans, as "It Wasn't God..." went to number one for six weeks on Billboard magazines country charts.
+Yet Wells struck a chord with her fans, as "It Wasn't God..." went to number one for six weeks on Billboard's country charts.
 In topping the charts, Wells became the first woman to ever accomplish the feat, at least as a solo act; if all female singers are considered, then Margaret Whiting gets the honor (in a 1949 duet No. 1 with Jimmy Wakely called "Slippin' Around").

 Wells was at first reluctant to record the song, but eventually agreed, if only to get the standard $125 session fee payment.
 Eventually, "It Wasn't God Who Made Honky-Tonk Angels" outsold Thompson's "The Wild Side of Life," and launched the then little-known Wells to stardom.
 Years later, Wells told an interviewer she was shocked over the song's success and endurance.
 "Women never had hit records in those days.
 Very few of them even recorded.
 I couldn't believe it happened," she said.

 Historian Charles Wolfe noted "It Wasn't God..." was one of the few notable exceptions to the rule of an answer song not enjoying the same success as the original.

+In 2024, Rolling Stone ranked the song at #11 on its 200 Greatest Country Songs of All Time ranking.